blindpandas/bookworm/docs/userguides/en/bookworm.md

 * Play end-of-section sound: if this option is turned on, Bookworm plays a little sound when it reaches the end of a section.

+### Continuous Reading Mode

+In addition to Bookworm's built-in text-to-speech features, you can take advantage of your screen reader's continuous reading functionality (also known as "say all").
+Bookworm provides support for this functionality through its "continuous reading mode".
+This mode is active by default, and you can disable it from the reading page of the application preferences.
+While the continuous reading mode is active, pages are turned automatically as the screen reader progresses through the book.

+Note that due to the way this feature is currently implemented, the following limitations should be expected:

+* Continuous reading will be interrupted if an empty page is reached.
+If you reached an empty page, simply navigate to a non-empty page and reactivate your screen reader's continuous reading functionality from there.
+* Moving the caret to the last character in the page will immediately switch to the next page

 ### Viewing A Fully Rendered Version of The Current Page

 Bookworm allows you to view a fully rendered version of the book.
 While a book is opened, you can press Ctrl + R or select the "Render Page" menu item from the tools menu.
-We call this view "The Render View" as appose to the, default, Textual View.
+We call this view "The Render View" as oppose to the, default, Textual View.

 When you are in the Render View, you can use the usual zoom commands to zoom the page in and out: